01 of 07

 Scowling Jack-o'-Lantern Stencil

-The jack-o-lantern face in this printable Halloween pumpkin stencil has a scowl a mile long.
+The jack-o'-lantern face in this printable Halloween pumpkin stencil or template has a scowl a mile long.
 It makes for a better design than the first example if you are looking to create a grim mood.
+The resulting jack-o'-lantern would be perfect to complement a Halloween yard display featuring a Grim Reaper figure.

-Apply his long scowl onto a Halloween pumpkin with a stencil and put a scare into the Trick or Treaters!
-The size of this free Halloween pumpkin stencil is about right for a jack-o'-lantern of a medium-size.Continue to 3 of 7 below.
+Carve or paint his long scowl onto a Halloween pumpkin and put a scare into the Trick or Treaters!
+The size of this free Halloween pumpkin stencil or template is about right for a jack-o'-lantern of a medium-size.Continue to 3 of 7 below.

 03 of 07